-The ketogenic diet may have been the buzziest eating plan in 2018, but is it the healthiest overall?
+The ketogenic diet may have been the buzziest eating plan in the past, but is it the healthiest overall?
 According to U.S. News and World Report, the tried-and-true Mediterranean diet rises to take the top honor.

 A panel of health experts examined and ranked 41 popular eating plans, concluding that the Mediterranean diet is the most universally beneficial for long-term health.
 Further down the list, U.S. News named the DASH diet as the second healthiest, with WW (formerly known as Weight Watchers) as fourth, vegetarian as 11th, vegan as 20th, Paleo as 33rd, and Whole30 and keto tied for 38th.